DougPfeffer-alt/reading-notes/README.md

 * Opening a Terminal

 *.
-On a MAC (me), got to Applications, Utilites then Terminal *.
-On a LINUX Maching, go to Applications, System then Utilities
+On a MAC (me), got to Applications, Utilities then Terminal *.
+On a LINUX Machine, go to Applications, System then Utilities

 ### Terminology